kirajano/kaggle_rossmann/README.md

 Please install the requirements.txt to reproduce the results: pip install -r requirements.txt
+It is recommended to use a new environment before running the pip install.

 The dataset consists of three csv files: store.csv, train.csv and holdout.csv